valueflows/valueflows/mkdocs/docs/algorithms/track.md

                     remove it from "modified"
                 else
                     set "skip" to true
-            else if the item is a pack event if the event's resourceInventoriedAs is in "contained" remove it from "contained"
+            else if the item is a combine event if the event's resourceInventoriedAs is in "contained" remove it from "contained"
                 else
                     set "skip" to true
-            else if the item is an unpack event add the resourceInventoriedAs to "contained"
+            else if the item is an separate event add the resourceInventoriedAs to "contained"
             else if the item is a modify event add the resourceInventoriedAs to "modified"